 There is something for everyone at Southeastern.
 Explore our undergraduate, graduate and doctoral programs, typical career paths and related fields – then decide which one is right for you.

-The department also offers courses in computing applications designed to meet the needs of students in other disciplines.
+The department also offers courses designed to meet the needs of students in other disciplines.

 Students wishing to major, or co-major, in Computer Science or Information Technology must complete the following:

 Students intending to major in Computer Science or Information Technology should inform the Department of Computer Science of their intention as early as possible in their academic career.
 By the time they have earned 45 hours at Southeastern,* students wishing to continue a major in Computer Science or Industrial Technology must pass Computer Science 161 with a “C” or better, or they must declare another major.
 Students who have declared a Computer Science major must pass Mathematics 200 with a “C” or better by the time they have earned 60 hours at Southeastern.* If they are unable to achieve this milestone, they can change their major to Information Technology.
 Students with exceptional circumstances must have an alternative progression plan approved by the Department Head.

 *Note that credit hours transferred from other institutions are not included in these total hours earned.